 1. Facebook –

 Your Facebook profile itself could net you a good used bicycle if you have a lot of friends and family members on your account and you post that you’re looking for a bike.
 But there is another way.
-There are also lots of local “for sale” groups that exist on Facebook that allow you to post and browse for a variety of items including used bikes.
+There are now lots of local “for sale” groups that exist on Facebook that allow you to post and browse for a variety of items including used bikes.
 Many are set by neighborhoods such as Facebook Bucktown For Sale Group, Naperville Facebook For Sale Group, etc. Look for your town via a search like this “town name for sale group” and see if one already exists.
 It may or may not.
 Also look in your surrounding towns.
-As usual be careful when dealing with people you don’t know and use the proper precautions when meeting someone to look at or buy something.
+As usual be careful and use the proper precautions when meeting someone to look at or buy something.
 Meet in a public place and talk to the person by phone first to make arrangements.
 Many people have scored all kinds of goodies via these for sale Facebook groups.
 From clothing to shoes and used furniture to tech gadgets and yes! – used bikes.
-Good luck!
+Good luck.

 2. Bike Shop/Flea Market –

 Many bike shops sell both new and used bikes.
 However, their selection of used bikes might not come with a big discount.
 They may just be a tad less expensive than the new models they carry.
 Do keep this in mind if you’re not looking to spend several hundred dollars on a used bike.
-But if a good brand and reliable repair service ARE something you’re looking for as part of your bike purchase; then a used bike from a traditional shop might be the best option for you.
+But if a good brand and reliable repair service ARE something you’re looking for as part of your purchase; then a used bike from a traditional shop might be your best option.
 Another option is your local flea market or swap mart.
 Some carry used bikes, some don’t.
 I would call in advance to see if your local flea market or swap mart carries bikes to avoid the trip if they don’t.
 But if they do, this could be another way to find a great gently used bike for this and next Summer.

 3. Craigslist –